tecolicom/App-ansiecho/README.md

     ansiecho -f '[ %5s : %5s : %5s ]' -c R RED -c G GREEN -c B BLUE

-As in above example, colored text can be given as an argument for **-f** option, and the string width is calculated as you expect.
+As in above example, colored text can be given as an argument for **-f** option, and the string width is calculated as you expect, including multibyte Unicode characters.

-Formatted result becomes a single argument, and can be a subject of other operation.
+Formatted result ends up to a single argument, and can be a subject of other operation.
 In the next example, numbers are formatted, colored, and gave to other format.